wp-plugins/easy-facebook-likebox/README.txt

 `[efb_likebox fanpage_url="YOU_FB_FANPAGE_URL" fb_appid="OPTIONAL_SEE_FAQ" box_width="WIDTH_OF_BOX_IN_PIXELS" box_height="HEIGHT_OF_BOX_IN_PIXELS" colorscheme="CHOSEN_COLOSCHEME(light/dark)" show_faces="SHOW_CONNECTIONS(1/0)" show_header="SHOW_HEADER(1/0)" show_stream="SHOW_STREAM_POSTS(1/0)" show_border="DISPLAY_BORDER(1/0)" ]`

 1. Want to display in a template paste below code along with your optional settings.`<?php echo do_shortcode( '[efb_likebox fanpage_url="YOU_FB_FANPAGE_URL" fb_appid="OPTIONAL_SEE_FAQ" box_width="WIDTH_OF_BOX_IN_PIXELS" box_height="HEIGHT_OF_BOX_IN_PIXELS" colorscheme="CHOSEN_COLOSCHEME(light/dark)" show_faces="SHOW_CONNECTIONS(1/0)" show_header="SHOW_HEADER(1/0)" show_stream="SHOW_STREAM_POSTS(1/0)" show_border="DISPLAY_BORDER(1/0)" ]' ); ?>`

-Features:

-1. Responsive
-1. Generate shortcode using widget form
-1. Likebox in PopUp (Modal window) is coming soon...

 Options:

 * Facebook Page URL - enter an URL address to the Facebook fan page
 * Width - set the width of the module in pixels.
 The default width is 250px
 * Height - With the stream displayed and 8 connections the default height is 556px.
 With no stream displayed and 8 connections the default height is 271px.
 With no connections and no stream the default height is 63px
-* Color Scheme - choose the color scheme for the like box
+* Color Scheme - choose the color scheme for the like box (light/dark)
-* Show Faces - show/hide profile photos
+* Show Faces - show/hide profile photos (1 for show and 0 for hide to use in shortcode)
-* Stream - show/hide the latest wall posts
+* Stream - show/hide the latest wall posts (1 for show and 0 for hide to use in shortcode)
-* Header - show/hide the Facebook header
+* Header - show/hide the Facebook header (1 for show and 0 for hide to use in shortcode)
-* Border - show/hide the border around the like box
+* Border - show/hide the border around the like box (1 for show and 0 for hide to use in shortcode)